-In regards to healthy nutrition, the Institute of Medicine, Food and Nutrition Board, and Board on Health Promotion and Disease Prevention all suggest:
+Another big part of your child’s development is nutrition.
+Parents are the best resource here, according to the Institute of Medicine, Food and Nutrition Board, and Board on Health Promotion and Disease Prevention.
+Here are their suggestions:

 Introduce New Foods: Parents serve as role models by introducing new foods in a persistent but non-coercive fashion.
 Studies show that repeated exposure is most critical during the early years of life and that it can take five to 10 exposures to a new food for a child to accept it.

 Prepare Smaller Portions: In addition, parents should also consider serving smaller portion sizes, encouraging children to stop eating when they feel full, and avoid using food as a reward.

 Stock Healthy Food: Parents also should stock their homes with healthy products, particularly fruits and vegetables, to encourage their children to choose them as snacks.